Farama-Foundation/chatarena/README.md

 ### Step 3: Run the Language Game using Arena

-`Arena` is a utility class to help you run language games.
+`Arena` is a utility class to help you run language games:

 ```python
 from chatarena.arena import Arena